MichaelAntonFischer/povo-de-satoshi-whitepaper/README.md

 1. **Initial Community:** The first community will be established with 210,000 "Satoshi Citizens."
 2. **Global Expansion:** Acquire land on all continents to create multiple decentralized communities, forming a global network of Terra de Satoshi units.

-### 5. The Role of Bitcoin Tokenizer
+### 5. The Role of Bitcoin pledgeizer

-The Tokenizer will continue to develop and market tokens for Terra de Satoshi, ensuring a seamless connection between ownership, participation, and the funding of the project.
+The pledgeizer will continue to develop and market pledges for Terra de Satoshi, ensuring a seamless connection between ownership, participation, and the funding of the project.

 ### 6. Final Considerations